osmlab/name-suggestion-index/CONTRIBUTING.md

 __The `brands/*` folder contains many files, which together define the most correct OpenStreetMap names and tags.__

-These files are created by:
+These files are created by a several step process:
-- Processing the OpenStreetMap "planet" data to extract common names -> `dist/allNames.json`
+- Process the OpenStreetMap "planet" data to extract common names -> `dist/names_all.json`
-- Filtering all the names into -> `dist/keepNames.json` and `dist/discardNames.json`
+- Filter all the names into -> `dist/names_keep.json` and `dist/names_discard.json`
-- Merging the names we are keeping into -> `brands/**/*.json` files for us to decide what to do with them
+- Merge the names we are keeping into -> `brands/**/*.json` files for us to decide what to do with them

 The files are organized by OpenStreetMap tag:
 * `brands/*` - Config files for each kind of branded business, organized by OpenStreetMap tag